-The study explores challenges to computer Assisted language Teaching in Lahore Garrison University, Lahore Pakistan to improve students' English communication skills for their success as professionals in their fields.
-The study is an effort to groom university students as global individuals, acknowledging the status of English as a lingua franca.
+The present study explores challenges to computer assisted language teaching at a private sector university in Lahore Pakistan to improve students' English communication skills for their success as professionals in their fields.
+The findings of the study may prove significant to groom university students as global individuals, acknowledging the status of English as a lingua franca.
+It is in alignment with outcome-based learning approach which promotes teaching with skill -oriented and learner- cantered activities.